 I remember starting at a marketing company several years ago, and I was a little unsure of what the term “white label” actually meant.
 I remember sitting in a marketing strategy meeting as the VP just tossed the term around and everyone was building off it.
 I’m sitting there frantically looking up the term to better understand it.
 But once I got that minor panic moment under control, I realized it’s not that complicated.
 Since then, I’ve wondered more about the appeal of it and how to make it more successful.

 White labeling is pure and simple when a company or brand removes their own name or label from a product, and allows someone else to sell it, in exchange for some of the revenue created.
 And even though I wasn’t clear on the term at the time, I now realize that white label products are all around us.
 From store brand names on products to True Value at Walmart that are literally the exact same as the name brand product.
 Or digital products like SEO and PPC services.
 The practice of white labeling happens all. the.
 Time.
 Basically if it involves a business task, it can be white labeled.

-Boostability is the #1 provider of white label SEO in the world.
+Boostability is the #1 white label SEO provider in the world.
 So we’ve learned a lot of things about the white label industry and what it means.
 Read on here for our guide on how to make white labeling work for your business.

 White Label Allows Scalability for Your Business

 Think back to Henry Ford’s assembly line model that made him famous.
 Thousands of workers doing the same task day in and day out made them experts in their particular task.
 It revolutionized the way work was done and got things done quickly and efficiently.
 Essentially, that’s how white labeling works as well.
 There’s companies out there that specialize in one thing, and one thing only.
 For Boostability, that thing is SEO.
 We’ve created our own scalable model that allows us to provide SEO as a white labeled product to our partners.
 Who can then turn around and sell it to their clients at an affordable price without bringing on extra staff and training to just offer a new product.